GraniteWMS/GraniteDocs/docs/integration/acumatica/integration-jobs.md

 ## How it works
 ### Document Jobs
-All data is currently fetched through Acumatica's Rest API.
+All data is currently fetched through Acumatica's ODataV4 endpoint.
+The ODataV4 endpoint allows us to construct queries on the underlying DAC (Data Access classes).
+ODataV4 does not uses Generic Inquiries and as such no custom views are needed in Acumatica.

 GraniteScheduler runs injected jobs that check the IntegrationDocumentQueue for the lastUpdated time for the relevant document type(if no lastUpdated time is found it will use current time - 24hours).
-With this last updated time, it will then do a get request on Acumatica's API for all relevant documents that have a last updated time greater than the lastUpdated time from the IntegrationDocumentQueue.
-If there are any document that fit those criteria they are inserted into the IntegrationDocumentQueue.
+With this last updated time, it will then do a OData request for all relevant documents that have a last updated time greater than the lastUpdated time from the IntegrationDocumentQueue.
+If there are any documents that fit those criteria they are inserted into the IntegrationDocumentQueue.
 The job then runs this queue.

-When a record with Status 'ENTERED' is found, the job uses the API to fetch the information related to that document from the Acumatica and apply the changes to the Granite document.
+When a record with Status 'ENTERED' is found, the job uses a OData request to fetch the information related to that document from the Acumatica and apply the changes to the Granite document.

 All valid changes to data in the Granite tables are logged to the Audit table, showing the previous value and the new value.